Language:

 10. Nojento

-You can use this adjective to tell something is dirty and disgusting.
-You can also use this word to talk about people who have unacceptable behavior, but have in mind that this is a way to scold them.
+You can use this adjective to say something is dirty and disgusting.
+You can also use this word to talk about people who have unacceptable behavior, but keep in mind that this is a way to scold them.

 11. Cafona/Brega

-You don’t switch between feminine and masculine with these adjectives.
-They are used to describe something that is out of fashion, no longer worn by people, and no longer considered pretty at present, fashionwise.
+You do not switch between feminine and masculine with these adjectives.
+People use them to describe something that is out of fashion, no longer worn, and no longer considered pretty at present, fashion-wise.

 12. Lindíssimo

-‘Íssimo’ is a suffix in Portuguese largely used by Brazilians to intensify the meaning of an adjective.
-‘Lindo’ is one of the adjectives in Portuguese that can be used to express how beautiful something is.
-And the word ‘lindíssimo’ is widely used by Brazilians.
+“Íssimo” is a suffix in Portuguese largely used by Brazilians to intensify the meaning of an adjective.
+“Lindo” is one of the adjectives in Portuguese that can be used to express how beautiful something is.
+And the word “lindíssimo” is widely used by Brazilians.
 As we are very intense people, we like to put things in a much bigger perspective.
-In the end, if we really like something, we tend to make it seems like the said thing is much better than it really is.
+In the end, if we really like something, we tend to make it seem like the said thing is much better than it really is.

 13. Abusado

 This Brazilian Portuguese adjective means people that go beyond what is reasonable or allowed.
-It is usually a bad adjective but can be used in a playful way between friends.
+Typically, people use it as a bad adjective, but friends can use it playfully.

 14. Tranquilo

 Someone or something calm and peaceful.
-It is very common to use this adjective to refer to a person that is easygoing and pleasant to be around.
-This adjective can also be used to talk about a calm place, with not so many people around.
+It is very common to use this adjective to refer to a person who is easygoing and pleasant to be around.
+You can also use this adjective to talk about a calm place, with not so many people around.

 15. Foda

-Be aware of how, when, and where you are going to use this word.
-This is a bad word in Portuguese.
-But it is also a widely used one.
-As an adjective, ‘foda‘ express something that is really really really cool.
+Be aware of how, when, and where you are going to use this adjective.
+This is a curse word in Portuguese.
+But people widely use it.
+As an adjective, “foda” expresses something that is really really really cool.
 Use this to express unique amazing experiences, really incredible people, and places that are out of this world!
-Keep an eye on Caminhos’ blog.
-We are going to write an article about Brazilian bad words soon.

 If you want to learn more about adjectives in Portuguese and other language tips, please check our tag Learn Portuguese Language and Portuguese Grammar for great articles.